centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 ##### Enhancements

-- On MariaDB, data in data_bin table are inserted with a bulk prepared statement now.
+- In MariaDB, data in the data_bin table are now inserted with a bulk prepared statement.
 - The check_command field had been removed from Broker (host|service)_status events, making it temporarily unavailable for LUA stream connectors.
-It is now available in [Broker's cache](https://docs.centreon.com/docs/developer/developer-broker-stream-connector/#the-broker_cache-object).
+It is now available in [Broker's cache](../developer/developer-broker-stream-connector/#the-broker_cache-object).
 - Improved the evaluation process of BAM KPIs based on boolean expressions: if an OK result is part of an OR operation, or a CRITICAL result is part of an AND operation, Broker will return the results without waiting for the other members of the operation.
 - New performance counters have been added to the gRPC API in order to track the longest queries and statements.